Update Chat Desk History API

 Before you start:

-- Register your Clickatell account and activate Chat Desk.
+- Register and log into your Clickatell account and activate Chat Desk.

 - Activate the WhatsApp channel for your account and create an approved message template (HSM).